redhat-cop/monitoring/prometheus/generic/setup-bind-exporter/README.md

 setup-node-exporter
 =========

-This role will instantiate a node-exporter container on targeted hosts.
+This role will instantiate a bind-exporter container on targeted hosts.
+The statistics page has to be enabled and available locally on targeted hosts.

 Requirements
 ------------